Morehead City Permanent Disability Lawyers

 The level of damage done will be determined by your doctor.
 He or she will determine a percentage of functioning that you have lost.
 For example, he or she may determine that you still have 50% functioning in your injured hand.
 Since a total injury (100% loss of functioning) would entitle you to compensation for 200 weeks, a 50% injury entitles you to 100 weeks of compensation.

 Different body parts have different lengths of compensation: an eye is 100 weeks, while a thumb is 75 weeks.
-A Raleigh workers’ compensation lawyer can provide further details about your specific case.
+A Morehead City workers’ compensation lawyer can provide further details about your specific case.

 Permanent Total Disability and Disfigurement